moisescualexandru/Arcade-Game/README.md

 # Instructions

+To load the game just run 'index.html' in your favorite browser (double-click it or drag and drop it in the browser).

 The game starts as soon as it loads.
 Use the arrow keys to move around the game board.

 The mai objective for this game is to get your character from the bottom of the playing board to the water, which is located on the top.